MediaComem/comem-archidep/subjects/git-collaborating/README.md

 The commit objects and file snapshots have been **pushed** (or uploaded) to the GitHub repository.

-This includes not only the commit pointed to by master, but also the **entire history** of the repository up to that commit.
+This includes not only the commit pointed to by main, but also the **entire history** of the repository up to that commit.

 <!-- slide-container -->

-Note the **origin/master** branch that has appeared in your local repository.
+Note the **origin/main** branch that has appeared in your local repository.
 This is a **remote-tracking branch**.
-It tells you where the **master** branch points to on the **origin** remote (the GitHub repository in this case).
+It tells you where the **main** branch points to on the **origin** remote (the GitHub repository in this case).